AshrafHanyy/AshrafHanyy.github.io/content/blog/Breaking Our Moral Codes: Understanding the Psychology of Evil/index.md

 So how did they reach a point where they are actively participating in evil acts?
 The answer is, they kept straying away from their fundamental moral codes, one tiny unethical act a time.

 My aim is to clarify that we must exercise extreme caution when stepping outside our moral boundaries.
-As we drift from our principles—one tiny step at a time—we’re reshaping our value structure and risk losing our core identity in the process.
+As we drift from our principles—one tiny step at a time—we’re reshaping our value structure and risk losing our core moral values in the process.

+>"I'm terrified at the moral apathy, the death of the heart, which is happening in my country.
+These people have deluded themselves for so long that they really don't think I'm human.
+And I base this on their conduct, not on what they say.
+And this means that they have become in themselves moral monsters."
+James Baldwin